Common Treatments For PTSD Nightmares

 It is known that treating PTSD can reduce the occurrence of PTSD nightmares, but this is not true in all cases.
 It is important to receive help from a qualified sleep center to rule out breathing difficulties such as apnea when suffering from PTSD nightmares.
 Lack of oxygen while sleeping can trigger disturbing nightmares for those who do not have PTSD and for those who do, the nightmares are worse.
 If a sleep study shows that sleep apnea or other breathing difficulty exists, treatment for that problem can relieve PTSD nightmares.

-A qualified and licensed psychiatrist is the best treatment for PTSD nightmares, a psychiatrist can provide medicine to reduce the occurrence of PTSD nightmares.
+A qualified and licensed therapist is the best treatment for PTSD nightmares, a psychiatrist can provide medicine to reduce the occurrence of PTSD nightmares.
 New research into an older drug used for high blood pressure, Prazosin, has been promising, this drug is now being prescribed to help reduce the occurrence of PTSD nightmares.
 Other drugs prescribed for PTSD also reduce the occurrence of PTSD nightmares.
 Reducing the stress levels experienced with PTSD does help with controlling nightmares.

 The use of benzodiazepines does not affect the occurrence of nightmares, and many mental health professionals are no longer prescribing these types of drugs for PTSD or the nightmares.
 Sleeping pills are never a good treatment for PTSD nightmares.
-Many who suffer from these nightmares believe sleeping pills will help, but, it only adds to the problem by causing sleep disturbances, and an inability to wake and sleep without the use of drugs is a serious side effect.
+Many who suffer from these nightmares believe sleeping pills will help, but it only adds to the problem by causing sleep disturbances, and an inability to wake and sleep without the use of drugs is a serious side effect.